Ken Jennings Biography

 • He doesn’t drink, smoke, or consume drugs.

-• Before losing his final game show on 30th November he didn’t know much about H & R Block.
+• Before losing his final game show on 30th November, he didn’t know much about H&R Block.

 • He won around 74 games of the famous game show Jeopardy and made around $2.52 million.